tock/tock/doc/courses/sosp/presentation/slides.md

 ### Definition A

-> Kernel, applications and hardware are tightly integrated.
+> Kernel, applications, and hardware are tightly integrated.

 ### Definition B